poedenon/esphome-balboa-spa/README.md

 # 🌊 Balboa Spa Monitor - ESPHome Configuration

 An ESP32-based project for monitoring and controlling Balboa spa systems using ESPHome with RS485 communication.
-This project provides comprehensive spa monitoring and control capabilities with multi-stage pump support.
+This project provides comprehensive spa monitoring and control capabilities with multi-stage pump support and full temperature control.

 ## 🛠️ Required Components